Inflectra/rapise-documentation/docs/Libraries/iOSObject.md

 <a name="DoPress"></a>
 #### DoPress

 Presses in the middle of the control if offset is not specified.
+Requires Rapise 8.0+.

 ```javascript
 DoPress(x, y, duration)